Botanically Speaking: How to Read Botanical Names

 “Angustus” means narrow, and “folius” is leafed, so “angustifolia” means narrow-leafed.
 The leaves on an English lavender are narrow.
 “Dentata” on the other hand, mean “toothed,” and a French lavender has leaves with jagged edges that look like teeth.

 Handy, no?
 Here are a few of the root words that we find particularly useful.
-Word endings that describe parts of the plant

 • -andrus = anthers

-• -anthus, -flora =flowers
+• -anthus, -flora = flowers

 • -carpa = fruit